-Loaded with charm, elegance and attitude, brookside is warm and inviting.
+Loaded with charm, elegance and attitude, this treed oasis is warm and inviting.
 The area’s unique Dible Tudors were part of the Tudor Revival period, most designed by Napoleon William Dible and constructed from the 1920s through the 1950s.
-Although the neighborhood has some wonderful architectural variety, with Colonial and Cape Cod styles mixed among the Tudors, Prairie Styles, and bungalows, the Brookside look is actually very consistent.
+Although the neighborhood has some wonderful architectural variety, with Colonial and Cape Cod styles mixed among the Tudors, Prairie Styles, and bungalows, the look and feel is actually very consistent.
 Entire streets share the same pleasant look, but without repetition.

 things to do